Plants That Are Toxic to Cats [Complete List of Plants To Avoid!]

 Are All Plants Toxic to Cats?

 Not every plant is toxic to felines, but some are.
 We recommend that you treat every new plant as if it were harmful to your cat until you determine whether it's safe.
 It's always a good idea to monitor everything your cat eats to ensure it consumes healthy and edible food.
+Some may only cause mild irritation, while others may result in severe symptoms.

-Common Plants That Are Toxic to Cats
+Common Plants Toxic to Cats

 • Autumn Crocus